ninthwalker/saverr/README.md

   3c.
 If Music, select the album or tack, then click download.
 (Can also select All albums or All tracks)

 ## Config/Settings
-All config is done in the settings menu (Accessed by clicking the orange geer icon)
+All config is done in the settings menu (Accessed by clicking the orange gear icon)

 * **Plex Username:** Plex Username.
 Can be an email or a username. (this is not saved)
 * **Plex Password:** Your Plex password. (this is not saved, only used to retrieve your plex token)